 Students may declare their intention to undertake a minor in Medieval Studies to the director of undergraduate studies at any time before the end of their third year.
 The undergraduate director will then act as their minor advisor and help them select a set of courses that form a coherent program of study, often in conjunction with their major if possible.
-Students are required to take five courses, including the introductory course, The World of the Middle Ages, and three or four electives in Medieval Studies drawn from at least two of the 12 affiliated departments: (Anthropology; Art, Art History, and Design; Classics; English; German and Russian Languages and Literatures; History; Irish Language and Literature; Music; Philosophy; Political Science; Romance Languages and Literatures; and Theology).
-One of these electives must be an advanced seminar (3 credits), on a space-available basis.
+Students are required to take five courses, including the introductory course, The World of the Middle Ages, and four electives in Medieval Studies drawn from at least two of the affiliated departments.
+One of these electives must be an advanced seminar (4xxxx-level or above).
 Courses counted toward a student's major may not be used for the minor.